chrisminnick/spot-toolkit/golden_set/IMPROVEMENTS.md

 4. **Quality Gates**: Ensuring content meets standards before deployment
 5. **Research and Development**: Data-driven optimization of prompts and models

-This transformation makes the golden set a powerful tool for maintaining and improving content generation quality while providing comprehensive evaluation capabilities for the Content Buddy system.
+This transformation makes the golden set a powerful tool for maintaining and improving content generation quality while providing comprehensive evaluation capabilities for the SPOT system.